pjakiela/IE-in-R/E3-DD1.md

 ## Empirical Exercise

-_NOTE:  This empirical exercise differs from previous ones in that you will be graded based on your (Stata) code and your final output (the Excel table).
-You will not be asked to enter any numbers into gradescope (but you do need to upload your do file and Excel output there after you finish the exercise)._
+_NOTE:  This empirical exercise differs from previous ones in that you will be graded based on your (R) code and your final output (the Excel table).
+You will not be asked to enter any numbers into gradescope (but you do need to upload your R Script and Excel output there after you finish the exercise)._

 ### Question 1